aayushbhattaraibrahmabyte14/Redis/README.md

 Now you can access redis stack from browser
 To access the redis stack:
-1. View the first redis stack PORT on portainer
+1. View the last redis stack PORT on portainer
 2. Access redis stack from http://localhost:PORT

 To connect redis server